upstash/degree-guru/README.md

 ![vector-db](figs/vector-db.png)

+> [!TIP]
-If you want to do a dry run (simply crawl the website without generating embeddings), you can achieve this by simply by commenting the line out where we pass the `callback` parameter when initializing the `Rule` object in `ConfigurableCrawler`
+> If you want to do a dry run (without creating embeddings or a vector database), you can achieve this by simply commenting [the line where we pass the `callback` parameter to the `Rule` object in `ConfigurableCrawler`](https://github.com/upstash/degreeguru/blob/master/degreegurucrawler/degreegurucrawler/spiders/configurable.py#L38) out

 ### ChatBot

-Before running the ChatBot locally, we need to set the environment variables as shown in the `.env.local.example`.
-To start off, copy the example to the actual file we will update:
+Before running the ChatBot locally, we need to set the environment variables as shown in the [`.env.local.example`](https://github.com/upstash/degreeguru/blob/master/.env.local.example).
+To start off, copy the example environment file to the actual environment file we will update:

 ```bash
 cp .env.local.example .env.local